open-sesame-escape/open-sesame-escape.github.io/content/rooms/ghost-chasers/index.md

 When players unlock this "box," a horrible figure drops from the ceiling.
 (The puzzle is set up as a [hanging boss].
 A Halloween decoration of a ghost works well for the figurine of Lizzy.)
-When Lizzy unfurls, also dropping is a not revealing her true nature.
+When Lizzy unfurls, a note is also droped revealing her true nature.

 {{% example %}}
 Fools!
 Now that you have opened the portal, I will unleash hell upon the